zmaks/xodus-remote-entity-store/README.md

 as a storage of entities.
 The server runs on a specific host and has a socket that's bound to a specific port provided in the server config.
 When server accepts a connection from a client, it parses the commands and passes them to API layer which interacts with the Xodus store.
 The API layer provides methods to add, modify, delete, get, list entities.
-Each connection runs a new transaction and each command is executed within the transaction.
+Transactions are stored in memory in order to be used by several connections by transaction id, so no need to keep one TCP connection for whole transaction.
 The transaction is committed only after the commit command is received, otherwise all the commands are rolled back.

 The client is a library that can be added to any JVM application to connect to the remote entity store.
 The library provides a connection abstraction which allows to create a client socket to initiate communication with the server